About the LLQP Exam

 Note:

-• Examinees must clearly outline their grounds for appeal and provide any relevant supporting documentation or evidence.
+• Examinees must clearly outline their grounds for appeal and provide any relevant supporting documentation or evidence; and

 • The Insurance Council will review the appeal and may request additional information from the Examinee to assist with its review.